Before you evaluate your rigger you need to stop and evaluate yourself. You are what will keep you safe, ultimately you can only rely on yourself.

 - Observation.
 Observe them tying different people if applicable, watch for communication and the style in which they tie.
 Is it a way of tying that you are interested in.

 - Negotiation.
 Discuss what is on offer and what is intended.
 Negotiation is useful for all types of play but particularly with rope bondage.
 Do you have a signal for when something is wrong, do you have a safe word, can you speak freely and communicate openly.
 Will you be in an environment where you feel comfortable to do this, if not, it is a good idea to discuss signals such as hand signals for example.
 Be prepared.

 - Ego.
 Don’t fall for ego.
 Ego gets people hurt.
 If the rigger you are considering is more focused on the people watching, then please trust me when I say you do not want to tie with this person.
 You should be their focus.

 - Test them.
 Build your knowledge of anatomy and your own body and do not be afraid to test them.
 Ask them to show you the vulnerable areas, or where they would avoid.
 Ask them to tie a chest harness on you, this way you will get some idea of their skill, communication, confidence and style.
 If you feel unsure or that you are not a match you do not have to tie with them again.

 - Confidence does not equal skill.
-Please don’t be fooled by over confidence, it is merely an indication of their personality.
+Please don’t be fooled by over confidence or arrogance, it is merely an indication of their personality.
 A rigger my boast years of experience and drop names, please do not take their word for it, do your research and gather a bigger picture.

 - Bondage ALWAYS HAS A RISK.
 There is always the risk of nerve damage, even with the most experienced and knowledgeable rigger in the world.
 This risk is always there.
 By being prepared to communicate, by listening and being aware of your body you can reduce this risk.
 But it is never gone.